vaclavblazej/parameters-code/handcrafted/docs/_index.md

     <img class="svg" src="pars.svg" alt="Parameter relations"/>
 </div>

-We see that showing the inferred relations in Hasse diagrams makes them harder to read so we hide those.
+Showing the inferred relations in Hasse diagrams makes them harder to read, so we hide the transitive relations.
 We also hide the incomparabilities as there is just too many of them.
 Instead, all the pairwise relations are shown in separate relation tables.